aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-powerpoint/_index.md

 ## Convert PDF to PPTX with Slides as Images

 >Try online.
-You can check the quality of Aspose.PDF conversion and view the results online at this link: products.aspose.app/pdf/conversion/pdf-to-pptx
+You can check the quality of Aspose.PDF conversion and view the results online at this [link](https://products.aspose.app/pdf/conversion/pdf-to-pptx)

 In case if you need to convert a searchable PDF to PPTX as images instead of selectable text, Aspose.PDF provides such a feature via Aspose.Pdf.PptxSaveOptions class.
 To achieve this, set property SlidesAsImages of PptxSaveOptios class to 'true' as shown in the following code sample.